Charles Marsh Schomberg

-Captain Sir Charles Marsh Schomberg (1779 – 2 January 1835) was an officer of the British Royal Navy, who served during French Revolutionary and Napoleonic Wars, and later served as Lieutenant-Governor of Dominica.
+Captain Sir Charles Marsh Schomberg (1779 – 2 January 1835) was a British Royal Navy officer, who served during French Revolutionary and Napoleonic Wars, and later served as Lieutenant-Governor of Dominica.

 Biography

 Family background

 Schomberg was born in Dublin, the youngest son of the naval officer Captain Sir Alexander Schomberg and Arabella Susannah, the only child of the Reverend Henry Chalmers, and niece of Sir Edmund Aleyn.
 His older brother was Admiral Alexander Wilmot Schomberg.